Protecting yourself from Insect Bites of both Mosquitoes and Tsetse Flies

 We noticed our clients from Australia and New Zealand using insect repellent that seemed to be quite effective in preventing insect bites.
-Not only did it prevent mosquito bites but attacks from tsetse flies, gnats horseflies, ants, and other insects.
+It prevented mosquito bites and attacks from tsetse flies, gnats, horseflies, ants, and other insects.

-That is how we found out the Australian produced insect repellent, “RID.”
-It has protected Australian families from “Mozzies” since 1956.
-RID products have consistently come out number one in tests against other insect repellents.
-There is one problem if you live in Europe or North America, it is not available in stores or on Amazon.
+We found out about the Australian-produced insect repellent, “RID.”
+It has protected Australian families from “Mozzies” since 1956, and RID products have consistently come out number one in tests against other insect repellents.
+If you live in Europe or North America, there is one problem, it is not available in stores or on Amazon.